pfefferle/wordpress-open-search-document/readme.txt

 == Frequently Asked Questions ==

-= Chromes "Tab to Search" no longer works=
+= Chromes "Tab to Search" no longer works =

 Chromes "Tab to Search" is now an opt-in feature.
 Go to `chrome://settings/searchEngines`, search for your Website and press the "Activate" button.